abumq/ripe/README.md

 ## Getting Started

 ### Minimum Requirements
 These are the requirements to build Ripe binaries.
-When you use it in your C++ application, you can do so without following dependencies, including older version of C++.
+When you use it in your C++ application, you can do so without following dependencies, including older version of C++ as long as you the machine has dynamic library for `libstdc++`.

   * C++11
   * [Easylogging++ v9.94.1](https://github.com/muflihun/easyloggingpp)